fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/05_department.md

 ## 4. Roles and permissions

-The following roles have permissions on the Academic Term.
+The following roles have permissions on the Academic Term
 ![Permissions for Department](/docs/assets/img/school-settings/department-permission.png)

 ## 5. Awesomeness, validation rules and other default behaviors